-Remarketing ads are a way to get a customer back to your website or product after they’ve clicked off the page. e-Commerce stores lose about 75% of its sales to cart abandonment.
+Remarketing ads are a way to get a customer back to your website or product after they’ve clicked off the page. e-Commerce stores lose about 75% of their sales to cart abandonment.
 But, there is a way to get them back to your product.

 Before launching remarketing ads, look at your analytics and figure out what you are trying to improve with your current ads.
 Was your click rate lower on some ads and higher on others?
 What was the difference between the two ads?
 Is the message clear?
 Are you putting our ads in the correct place?